Terascale-All-sensing-Research-Studio/hilo_dataset/README.md

-# Dataset of RGB-D Images of Object Collections from Multiple Viewpoints with Aligned High-Resolution 3D Models of Objects
+# Dataset of RGB-D Images of Object Collections from Multiple Viewpoints with Aligned High-Resolution 3D Models of Objects (HILO)

 ## Contents